 As happened with marijuana, some cities and states like Oregon, Denver, Colorado, Oakland and Santa Cruz, California, are decriminalizing psilocybin “shrooms,” despite the federal government’s schedule I classification of the substance as having no accepted medical use.

-A recent bill introduced in California could decriminalize psilocybin, along with other drugs that have shown promise for psychedelic therapy such as MDMA, LSD, and mescaline, among others.
+A recent introduced in California could decriminalize psilocybin, along with other drugs that have shown promise for psychedelic therapy such as MDMA, LSD, and mescaline, among others.

 What is Psilocybin Therapy?